Healthplan Spain

 • If you meet specific criteria (outlined below), you may keep your EU card for the remainder of the 5-year period and even renew it independently of the EU citizen.

 • If you don’t meet the criteria, you’ll be moved from the EU-regulated residency scheme to the general immigration system.
-You would need to apply for a standard residence and work permit—and if your relationship lasted less than one year, you may not be eligible to transition at all.
+You would need to apply for a standard residence and work permit — and if your relationship lasted less than one year, you may not be eligible to transition at all.

 This is especially important if the authorities suspect the marriage or civil union was not genuine.
 Early divorces (under 1 year) are often red flags.
+Immigration offices are stricter in 2025, particularly in Madrid, Valencia, Catalunya, and the Balearics.

 What requirements must I meet to keep the EU family card after separation?